-Resilience has become a key concern when computing at large scales [1].
-Enrolling more processors in an application execution leads to more frequent application failures.
+Resilience has become a key concern when computing at large scales because enrolling more processors in an application execution leads to more frequent application failures [1].
 (In this work we use the term "processor" in a broad sense to mean a processing elements of the platform on which one can run a portion of a parallel application, e.g., a multi-socket multi-core blade server.)
-First, making each individual processor reliable, for instance via redundant hardware components, is costly.
-Since costs are highly constrained when designing a parallel platform, one must use commercial-of-the-shelf (COTS) processors, the reliability of which is driven by the market.
-Consequently, each processor has a Mean Time Between Failure (MTBF), say μ , that varies from a few years to a century.
-Second, when enrolling p processors to execute a tightly-coupled parallel application, a failure on any of the processor will cause an application failure.
-The overall MTBF of this set of processors is μ/p , which can be low (a few hours or less) when p is large.
+Making each individual processor reliable, for instance via redundant hardware components, is costly.
+Since costs are highly constrained when designing a parallel platform, one must typically use commercialof-the-shelf (COTS) processors, the reliability of which is driven by the market.
+Consequently, each processor has a Mean Time Between Failure (MTBF), say $\mu$ , that varies from a few years to a century.
+When enrolling p processors to execute a tightly-coupled parallel application, a failure on any of the processors will cause an application failure.
+The overall MTBF of this set of processors is $\mu/p$ , which can be low (a few hours or less) when p is large.
 As a result, no matter how reliable the individual processors, there is a value of p above which failures become common rather than exceptional events.

 The above considerations have prompted decades of research in the area of fault-tolerant computing.
-The most well-known approach is checkpointrollback-recovery, by which application state is saved to persistent storage at different points, e.g., periodically, throughout execution [2, 3].
+The most well-known approach is checkpoint-rollback-recovery, by which application state is saved to persistent storage at different points, e.g., periodically throughout execution [2, 3].
 When a failure occurs, the application execution can be resumed from the most recently saved such state, or checkpoint.
 A well-studied question is that of the optimal checkpointing strategy [2, 3, 4].
-Too infrequent checkpoints lead to wasteful recomputation when a failure occurs, but too frequent checkpoints lead to overhead during failure-free periods of the application execution.
+Too infrequent checkpoints lead to wasteful re-computation when a failure occurs, but too frequent checkpoints lead to overhead during failure-free periods of the application execution.
 Checkpointing can happen in a coordinated or uncoordinated manner, and the advantages and drawbacks of both approaches are well-documented [5].
-Checkpointing can be implemented in a way that is agnostic to the application, in which case full address space images are saved as a checkpoint [6, 7].
+Checkpointing can be agnostic to the application, in which case full address space images are saved as checkpoints [6, 7].
 Alternately, checkpointing can be application-aware so that only the application data truly needed to resume execution is saved.
 This latter approach is more efficient because less data needs to be saved, but requires modifying the implementation of the application [8].